 Most people perceive diets as short-term ways to drop a dress size before an event.
 I’ve done these before and they are 100% a diet – which is both it’s success and it’s failure.
-Read below for my thoughts and feelings for why diet’s suck.
+Diet mentality is what can make or break your success short term.

 So many times at work I’ll be snacking on fruit or vegetables and get the question ‘Are you STILL on your diet?’.
 I respond that I don’t diet, I just eat well and look after myself (I sound like a preacher but they asked!).